 Just because online customer support gives you more leeway and time to look things up than, say, in person or phone support does, doesn’t mean support teams should rest on their laurels and rely solely on what the documentation says to help customers.

 Forward-facing employees should know the ins and outs of how your product or service works, like any power user in the real world would.
 Having a solid product foundation not only allows you to help more customers faster, it helps you understand their experience so you can become their advocate.

 Of course, you can’t know the answer to every question.
 Even the most seasoned support pros need to collaborate with engineers and designers on some of the more complex conversations.
 (That’s when help desk features like notes and @mentions come in handy!)
 Which brings us to ...

 7. Empower your entire team to help customers

 One of the biggest benefits of conducting most of your support online is definitely the flexibility, and empowering your entire team to talk with customers and handle their questions is critical if you want to turn your support from good to great.

-Why take the risk of running into a customer service trainwreck: ingrain a customer-centric culture into your employee’s mindsets by having every employee do support.
-It won’t hinder their long term company specific skills, and it will make sure that each employee knows how to properly talk with customers.
+Why take the risk of running into a customer service trainwreck?
+Create a customer-centric culture into your employee’s mindsets by having everyone do support.
+It won’t hinder their long term company-specific skills, and it will make sure that each employee knows how to properly talk with customers.

 With this team system for talking with customers in place, you have to actually give authority to your employees to make decisions.
 Consider Nordstrom’s notorious employee handbook and their #1 rule for dealing with customers:

-When your customers come to you with concerns, you can be all but certain that they are not concerned with your company policies: they want results, let your employees give it to them without having to go through all of the needless red tape.
+When your customers come to you with concerns, you can be all but certain they’re not concerned with your company policies — they want results.
+Let your employees give it to them without having to go through all of the needless red tape.

-Have systems in place, but embrace the nimble nature of being a small-business and utilize the power of Whole Company Support by putting your employees on your customers team.
+Have systems in place, but embrace the power of Whole Company Support by putting your employees on your customers’ team.
 Nothing builds customer goodwill quite so effectively.